 While short codes may be the most expensive of the 3 options, they're built to successfully handle sending text messages at a much higher volume (i.e. more messages per second).
-And if the company is using an aggregator to send text messages who is directly connected to the carriers, like Vibes, then short codes become even more reliable for message speed and deliverability.
+And if the company is sending text messages through an aggregator like Vibes - who is directly connected to the carriers - then short codes become even more reliable for message speed and deliverability.

 For companies launching or optimizing an SMS program with a large number of SMS subscribers, a short code is essential.